luluhoc/home-cinema-toolkit/README.md

 - ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) `Please keep in mind that this is in early beta stage.`

-It is an early beta of a project that will be growing in future.
+ It is an early beta of a project that will be growing in the future.

 It will be a toolkit with several useful tools for home server enthusiasts.

-For now you can get movies from radarr and delete them according to the imdb ratings.
+For now, you can get movies from radarr and delete them according to the IMDB ratings.

 To install with docker
 -------